ykliming/GAT/README.md

 # GAT
-The code of Gradual Adversarial Training
+The code of Gradual Adversarial Training.

 The code will be made public after the paper is published.